-Background: NAFLD is associated with metabolic and cardiovascular disease, insulin resistance, dyslipidemia.
-MiR-TA1 promotes vascular inflammation, insulin resistance,
+Background: NAFLD is associated with metabolic and cardiovascular disease, insulinresistance, dyslipidemia.

+MR-TA1 promotes vascular inflammation, insulin resistance, obesity, and fatty liver

-- ob_esity and faty Mapoe-/- mice are protected against atherosclerosis in mice. - MiR-TA1 knockout mice are protected against fatty liver (Figure 1). - We have developed a novel miR-TA1 inhibitor that protects against atherosclerosis and steatosis in the mice.
+- MiR-TA1 Apoe -/- mice are protected against atherosclerosis - MiR-TA1 knockout mice are protected against fatty liver (Figure 1). - We have developed a novel miR-TA1 inhibitor that protects against atherosclerosis and steatosis in the mice. - The miR-TA1 inhibitor prevents accumulation of fat in arteries and in the liver.

-• The miR-TA1 inhibitor prevents accumulation of fat in Treatmenteticsizationitistic interimental using subcutaneously delivered antagomiR (direct microRNA complementary inhibitor) results in complete rescue of HFD induced NAFLD in mice and normalization of ALT (Figure 2).
+Treatment: In vivo inhibition of miR-TA1 using subcutaneously delivered antagomiR (direct microRNA complementary inhibitor) results in complete rescueof HFD inducedNAFLD in mice and normalization of ALT (Figure 2).